10 Spaces That Inspire KLûK CGDT

+A scene from one of the spaces that inspire Malcolm and Christiaan the most, their Fresnaye home.
 Lauded local couturiers Malcolm Kluk and Christiaan Gabriël du Toit of premier label KLûK CGDT don’t just create extraordinary fashion.
 In the HL June 2016 issue they invite us into their Cape Town home and their Bree Street studio, both dramatic, eclectic spaces filled with many points of interest, stories and odd and ends that inspire and intrigue.
 In turn, they have shared some of the spaces and interiors around the world that have influenced and amazed them over the years.

 Halfaampieskraal FarmBilled as ‘the perfect place to do nothing at all’, Halfaampieskraal in the Cape Overberg is, according to Malcolm and Christiaan, 'always an inspiration for its sort of “Farm Regency” style – eclectic but glamorous and deeply comfortable.
 We love visiting there for the weekend.’

 Dover Street Market in TokyoThis is not a market at all, but rather a high-end multi-level fashion retail store with a highly conceptual edge.
 ‘The whole store is challenging to the senses,’ says Malcolm.
 ‘Changing rooms are hidden behind cupboard doors, yet it’s also extremely clean and minimal.’